 The Wonderful World of Orchids

-It’s a fairly large family, that including around 28 000 species.
+It's a fairly large family, that include around 28 000 species.
 This diverse family has members that grow in a variety of ways, including in the ground (terrestrial orchids), on trees (epiphytic orchids) and on cliffs and on rock or cliffs (lithophytic orchids).

 Orchids range from species whose flowers that last for up to a year to others that only flower for a single day.
 But regardless of how long the blooms last they all rely on highly specialised and ingenious methods to attract pollinators.
 Several even mimic the pheromones of the insects they wish to attract.

 The flowers themselves produce a somewhat staggering amount of tiny seeds.
 As any one that realised the vanilla is a type of orchid may have already noticed when they scraped out their tiny and delicious seed.
-However creating the seed is only the first part.
-Unless these tiny seeds come into contact with the certain mycorrhizal fungi they can’t germinate in the wild.
+However, creating the seed is only the first part.
+Unless these tiny seeds come into contact with the certain mycorrhizal fungi they can't germinate in the wild.

-Left pic: Vanilla seeds scraped out with a knife.
-Right pic: An orchid seed germinating.
+An orchid seed germinating.
 The Seeds themselves don't have enough nutrients to germinate by themselves and rely on the fungi (the fine filaments coming out from the seed) to provide them with the nutrients they need.

 To get around this, orchid growers have devised various techniques that can be used to germinate seeds artificially, allowing them to breed a vast array of orchids with truly stunning flowers.